webgence/webgence/README.md

 <img src="https://github.com/iwang1959/iwang1959/blob/main/39.gif" width="100%" height="100%">

-> **Socrates once said:**
+> **🧠 Socrates once said:**
-> *"Smart people learn from everything and everyone, average people from their experiences, stupid people already have all the answers." *
+> *"Smart people learn from everything and everyone, average people from their experiences, stupid people already have all the answers."*

 ### 🚀 About Me: